GR Supra (2019-)

-The International Driving Permit (IDP) is a multi-language translation of your driving licence and is required in many countries throughout the world including a number of states in the US.
-But like many other road laws, requiring an IDP depends on the country you plan to drive in.
+An international driving permit (IDP) is a multi-language translation of your driving licence.
+You need one to drive in many countries throughout the world, including a number of US states.
+But like many other road laws, IDP requirements depend on the country you plan to drive in.

 If the permit is compulsory, make sure you also carry your licence along with your IDP – the permit will not be valid without it.

 The IDP should not be confused with an international driving licence – a document that can be bought online but is not an official certificate and won’t be accepted globally.